Fragmon/klipper_max_flow_test/README.md

 **Auto-SGT keeps tuning to the same value as my config** — That's fine — it confirms your SGT is already optimal.
 The console will say "current SGT=N already optimal — no change needed".

+### TMC2209-specific (experimental)

+**`TMC_FLOW_TEST_SG_VARIANTS` reports both modes "NOT USABLE"** — Possible causes:
+1. HIGH_FLOW too low — motor never reaches actual stall.
+Increase HIGH_FLOW until you hear physical clacking during the test.
+2. `run_current` too low — motor has too much torque headroom to slip.
+Try 0.85-1.0 A.
+3. SG_RESULT stays at 0 or one fixed value across both modes → hardware-level SG4 problem (some TMC2209 clones have non-functional SG4).
+Try a different TMC2209 board or switch to TMC2240.

+**TMC2209 SG values seem to "go the wrong way"** (rise with load instead of fall) — That's normal on TMC2209 SG4.
+The Trinamic spec says higher SG = lower load, but in practice on many TMC2209 boards SG_RESULT magnitude is unreliable.
+The plugin's CV-spike triggers are direction-agnostic and detect slip regardless.
+As long as the pre-flight check reports "USABLE", the main test will work.

+**TMC2209 main test ends very early or very late** — The CV-based triggers tuned in `TMC2209Profile` are necessarily looser than for SG2 to handle SG4 noise.
+If borderline measurements seem off, try:
+- Higher `REPEAT` (e.g. 10) for tighter run-to-run statistics
+- Higher `VERIFY_REPEATS` (e.g. 10) for more confident verification
+- Verify with multiple long real-world prints — TMC2209 results are inherently less reliable than SG2

+**TMC2209 main test passes but real prints under-extrude at the recommended flow** — Expected risk with the experimental TMC2209 path.
+The Trinamic-supported way is StealthChop only (and ~50 % torque loss).
+Either:
+1. Drop the slicer max-flow value 20 % below what the plugin reported
+2. Re-test with `stealthchop_threshold: 999999` for the conservative documented mode
+3. Switch to TMC2240 for a guaranteed-reliable result

 ---